What You'll See At 5-Week Ultrasound & How To Prepare For It

 What Can You See On A 5-Week Ultrasound?

-You can expect the following diagnosis from a 5-week ultrasound scan (7) (8) (9):
+You can expect the following diagnosis during an ultrasound scan when 5 weeks pregnant (7) (8) (9):

 • Location of the embryo that looks curled and is around 2 mm in size.